Mabon ap Modron

 The Uranus Connection.

 This is the first part of decoding the Labyrinth.
 The next part deals with another change to accepted history.
 I believe the Minoans knew of the seventh planet now known as Uranus.
 It is possible to see this planet with the naked eye.
 Due to its slow progress across the sky it would have been mistaken for a distant star.
-Over time the Minoans at their Stonehenge observatory in England would have come to realise that there is an additional planet to the ones already known, although is it possible that they would know that this is a planet without the aid of a telescope, or being a spiritual people would they have had any other way of knowing?
+Over time the Minoans at their Stonehenge observatory in England would have come to realise that there is an additional planet to the ones already known.
+Is it possible, that they would have known that this is a planet without the aid of a telescope, or being a spiritual people would they have had any other way of knowing?
 Perhaps, among them there were those who had the ability to use 'Remote Viewing' as a way to confirm their beliefs.

 The Labyrinth has seven characteristic backward and forward circuits before it reaches the centre.
 The Cretan Labyrinth is a representation of the planet Uranus.